leverh/react-bookhub-app/README.md

   - About to edit reviews (text, image, isbn, etc.).
   - Deletion modal appearing as expected.
   - Edit submission redirects happening as expected.

+### 24. **Authentication Routes Test**:
+- **Procedure**:
+  - Implement two test routes: **/test-logged-out** and **/test-logged-in**.
+  - Access these routes while being logged in and logged out.
+  - Observe the displayed message to determine the user's authentication status.
+- **Results**:
+  - The **/test-logged-out** route displayed the "Test: Logged Out" message when the user was not authenticated.
+  - The **/test-logged-in** route displayed the "Test: Logged In" message when the user was authenticated.
+  - These routes successfully helped in diagnosing and verifying user authentication mechanisms and behaviors within the app.

 Each testing procedure was meticulously executed, and any issues identified were addressed immediately to improve the application's reliability and user experience.
 This hands-on approach to testing ensured that **BookHub** offers an enjoyable experience for its users.